aprilyye/cloudia-weather-bot/README.md

-Gambly
+Cloudia
 ---

-A slackbot that enables gambling with Bonusly :)
+Cloudia: A little reminder for weather it's gonna rain or shine! 🌦 On duty every morning at 7AM EST or via summon @cloudia in any channel (reports back in same channel).

 Try it locally
 ---
-Add an `.env` file with `APIKEY` for the slackbot and a `BONUSLY_TOKEN` from the Bonusly API with admin priveleges.
+Add an `.env` file with:
+- `APIKEY` from Dark Sky API
+- `SLACK_TOKEN` from the Slack API's OAuth Access Token
+- `BOT_TOKEN` from the Slack API's Bot User OAuth Access Token

 Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)